Click on the Match Name Below to reach the Match Page

 Match Fee: $15.00 Members, $17.00 Non-Members

-Monthly Match: Second Saturday of Each Month
+Monthly Match: 2nd Saturday of each month

 Click for Latest Match Results

-What is 3-Gun?
-The sport of 3-gun (sometimes called multi-gun) is an action shooting discipline involving the use of three guns – rifle, pistol and shotgun – in a “run-n-gun” practical shooting match format.
+What is Multi-Gun?
+The sport of multi-gun (sometimes called 3-gun) is an action shooting discipline involving the use of three guns – rifle, pistol and shotgun – in a “run-n-gun” practical shooting match format.
 A match comprises several “stages”, each being a unique scenario-based shooting problem to be solved.
 One, two or even all three guns may be required in a given stage, with the competitors’ ranking being based on their time to complete the stage, with penalty time added for any errors (such as missed targets etc.).
 Target distances can vary from 1 yard to 600 yards.
-Although 3-gun traces its origins to the combat use of firearms, and indeed draws a great many participants from military and law enforcement circles, the discipline has evolved into a visually appealing, highly competitive, adrenaline-filled sport.
+Although multi-gun traces its origins to the combat use of firearms, and indeed draws a great many participants from military and law enforcement circles, the discipline has evolved into a visually appealing, highly competitive, adrenaline-filled sport.
 Most new shooters get hooked after their first match.

 What equipment do I need?
 Competitors may elect to shoot in any one of five different equipment divisions, and are scored only against other similarly-equipped participants.
 Sections 4 and 5 of the match rules cover equipment requirements.
 Pretty much any military-style semi-auto centerfire rifle (.223 or larger), repeating shotgun (20ga or larger) and centerfire pistol/revolver (9mm or larger) can be competitive.
 The top competitors typically run a variation on the AR platform rifle (AR15, M4, AR10 etc.), a semi-auto 12ga shotgun with extended magazine, and a service-size semi-auto handgun.
 However, matches have been won with a diverse range of firearms… in the end it is the shooter, not his equipment, that wins the match.